 Ashley continues to contribute to the advancement of the social work profession through her membership with the Clinical Social Work Association, adjunct teaching at Auburn University, and licensing supervision for lower level social workers.
 Ashley invests in the local community by serving as an adviser to and supporter of the local nonprofit Alabama Prison Birth Project.
 Additionally, Ashley serves as a volunteer for Mother’s Milk Bank of Alabama.

-Ashley lives in Auburn with her husband and children.
+Ashley lives with her family in Auburn.
 They enjoy being outdoors, cheering for Auburn, and sipping on Toomer’s Drug’s famous lemonade.